LuisAlbertZM/Image-noise-reduction-based-on-a-fixed-wavelet-frame-and-CNNs-applied-to-CT/README.md

-# denoising-w-frame-and-CNN-for-CT (in construction)
+# denoising-w-frame-and-CNN-for-CT
-This repository contains the CNNs used in the paper " Image noise reduction based on a fixed wavelet frame and CNNs applied to CT" that will soon be publised in IEEE's Transactions on Image Processing
+This repository contains the CNNs used in the paper " Image noise reduction based on a fixed wavelet frame and CNNs applied to CT" that publised in IEEE's Transactions on Image Processing.

+The notebooks within DEMO are tyhe following:
+* DEMO_directNoiseReduction.ipynb
+* DEMO_iterativeReconstruction.ipynb
+* DEMO_NPS.ipynb

+Furthermore, we captured the python environment of the cpompuiter we used in
+* environment_demo.yml

+At the moment, the noise power spectrum demo is missing one of the data files due to GitHub's filsesize limit.
+I am working on a solution to fix this.

+For the iterative reconstruction demo, the ASTRA toolbox V2.0 is required (https://www.astra-toolbox.com/) in the same environment where Pytorch is installed.
+We found a bit challenging to have both libraries installed and in our case, installing ASTRA from the source was needed.

 The CT slices in this repository were obtained from the low-dose dataset from the cancer imaging archive (TCIA).
 We thank the  grants EB017095 and EB017185  from  the National Institute of Biomedical Imaging and Bioengineeringto to provide funding for the generation of the dataset used in this paper.